draconar/grab_packt/README.md

 This runs on load and from then on every 24 hours (86400 seconds).
 Just substitute `<username>` for your own.

+*by daemon I am referring to the .plist file*

 Navigate to directory:
 ```sh
 cd $HOME/Library/LaunchAgents